pkielak/pkielak.github.io/src/content/notes/manga.md

 - Ajin\
 A decent manga in the style of Death Note (I admit that I've only watched the anime, maybe someday I'll catch up and read the manga).

-- Knights of Sidonia
+- Knights of Sidonia\
+This is yet another work by Tsutomu Nihei.
+I like this manga author.
+This manga is more mainstream (mecha genre) than other of his works, but still, the art is great and the plot is quite good, with likable characters.

-- My Lesbian Experience with Loneliness
+- My Lesbian Experience with Loneliness\
+This is manga not about sex, but about mental illness, it's quite a good read.

+- All You Need Is Kill\
+I stumbled upon this in the library.
+I had nice memories of the film adaptation (Edge of Tomorrow, with Tom Cruise BTW) of the novel, so I borrowed the manga adaptation to compare.
+It's quite good, but not amazing, definitely for fans of this type of story (Groundhog Day type of story).

 I am currently reading:
-- 20th Century Boys
+- 20th Century Boys (8 out of 11 books)
+- Death Note (3 out of 11 books)